Logiqx/wca-ipy/docs/FAQ.md

 I will require your WCA ID and DOB.
 If you are a member of Speedsolving.com then please provide your nickname as well.

 Instructions for getting your name added to this website are on the [front page](README.md) of the website.

+#### What results qualify for the senior rankings?

+Only official results achieved after turning 40 are eligible for the over 40s rankings.
+The same principle applies to the over 50s, 60s, 70s, 80s rankings.

+It is worth noting that results after turning 50 will apply to multiple age categories.
+For example, official results of a 68 year old competitor will be eligible for the over 40s, over 50s and over 60s rankings.

+#### How accurate are the rankings?

+The world rankings are extremely accurate because I know precisely where gaps exist in the list of known seniors.
+However the national and continental rankings enclosed by parenthesis should be taken with a large pinch of salt due to them being little more than vague approximations.

+Any national / continental rankings without parenthesis can be assumed good but the NR / CR rankings inside parenthesis may be somewhat better or worse than is reality.
+The NR / CR calculation considers the number of faster people who are known to be missing in the world rankings.
+It's by no means not perfect but it's about the best that can be done with the available data.